Introduction to Rebate Management

 - Consistent Communication: Automated notifications and alerts keep partners and customers informed about the status of their rebates, upcoming milestones, or any potential discrepancies.
 This consistent communication reinforces the business's commitment to its partners.

-- Personalized Incentives: With data analytics integrated into the system, businesses can offer personalized rebate programs based on customers' or partners' purchasing behavior and preferences, further strengthening the relationship.
+- Personalized Incentives: With data analytics in the system, businesses can create personalized rebate programs.
+These programs are based on customers' or partners' buying habits and preferences.
+This helps to strengthen the relationship even more.

 Ensuring Timely and Correct Rebate Payments